sourcehut-mirrors/chawan/doc/manual.md

 If either:

-* your implementation either does not support `document.write`, or
+* your implementation does not support `document.write`, or
 * no `document.write` call has been issued by the script, or
 * parsing of all buffers passed by `document.write` calls has finished,